- COVID-19 Protocols

 Ticks and Lyme Disease: Is it time to vaccinate your dog?

-Deer Ticks were found in Huron County in 2014 and some of them tested positive for Lyme Disease.
+Deer Ticks have been found in Huron County since 2014 and some of them have tested positive for Lyme Disease.

 Frequently Asked Questions: